ivan-davy/XGD-MLC/README.md

 7. Finds features (selected by user) in all datasets, creates a new dataframe;
 8. Creates a user-selected binary model, evaluates its preliminary performance;
 9. Performs binary classification.
 Exports results to report file (default path /reports/bin_clf_report.txt), calculates the error matrix and prints it to CLI;
-10. Proceeds to multi-label classification (if configured - if not, stop);
+10. Proceeds to multilabel classification (if configured - if not, stop);
-11. Checks if there is already a previously created multi-label ML-model file available in /models/multilabel (with the same configuration as currently set by user).
+11. Checks if there is already a previously created multilabel ML-model file available in /models/multilabel (with the same configuration as currently set by user).
 If yes, proceed to step 16;
-12. No multi-label model found - checks if there is already a previously created multilabel dataframe file available in /dataframes/multilabel (with the same configuration as currently set by user).
+12. No multilabel model found - checks if there is already a previously created multilabel dataframe file available in /dataframes/multilabel (with the same configuration as currently set by user).
 If yes, skip to step 15;
 13. Loads .sps filesets (to learn) from their designated directories (sps/srcs, sps/bkgs by default), placing the spectra data into instances of *Spectrum* class;
 14. Finds features (selected by user) in all datasets, creates a new dataframe;
-15. Creates a user-selected multi-label model, evaluates its preliminary performance;
+15. Creates a user-selected multilabel model, evaluates its preliminary performance;
 17. Proceeds to activity prediction (if configured).
 Calculates peak data, creating *Peak*-class objects;
-16. Performs multi-label classification.
+16. Performs multilabel classification.
 Shows the gamma-spectrum classification result graph (detected peaks, probabilities, gamma-source activities - exports it to /images, if configured).
 Exports results to report file (default path /reports/clf_report.txt), calculates metrics (EMR, Accuracy, Precision) and prints them to CLI;
 17. Exits.